bhegazy/toggle-numlock-mac/README.md

 do shell script setledsScript & " +num" end if
 ```
 If necessary, change the `keyboardNameWildcard` to whatever the correct name for your keyboard is.
+(The above applescript is included in the file `toggle-numlock.scpt`)

 Create the hotkey and try it out.
 You should now have a working numlock key.